 |Forecasted Transactions||Balance Sheet Remeasurement||Earnings||Net Investment||Cross-Border M&A|

-Forecasted TransactionsForecasted Revenues or Expenses occuring in a currency other than the functional currency of that entity
+Forecasted TransactionsForecasted Revenues or Expenses occurring in a currency other than the functional currency of that entity

 Balance Sheet RemeasurementBalance Sheet items denominated in a currency other than the functional currency of the entity